robang74/redfishos/recovery/README.md

 The `-k` avoids overwriting the original files, but it is supposed that they were not in place if you need this tarball.

+<sup>________</sup>

+> :warning: **WARNING**
+>
+> In the `sysdebug` tarball is included `stress-ng` a command-line tool that can put your smartphone's CPUs under full work-load.
+This tools is not a 100% harmless toy because, in the unlucky scenario in which the CPUs' thermal throttle is broken, down, or whatever but not correctly functioning, you seriously risk literally cooking your smartphone.
+Therefore, the first time you play with it to stress your CPUs herd, pay close attention to their temperature, and `System Monitor` may not help but trick you because monitoring my Xperia 10 II, it reports 36°C all the time.

 ---

 ### Scripts dependencies